 Figure 3 was developed to offer a dynamic view of the three alerting indicators over time.
 For further insights on the dynamic of the different indicators, see Section 3.3.

-A short term rapid increase is now only observed in a limited amount of areas, as the number of Fast increase areas reached its lowest level in 7 weeks.
-In the coming weeks, this tendency may induce a reduction of the areas positive to the longer trend indicator.
-This Increasing trend indicator is currently fulfilled for almost half of the areas covered by the wastewater surveillance.
+This week again, a short term rapid increase is now only observed in a very limited amount of areas, as the number of Fast increase areas reached its lowest level in 8 weeks.
+As hypothesised last week, this has induced a reduction in the number of covered area positive to the longer trend indicator.
+The Increasing trend indicator is currently only fulfilled in 5 of the areas covered by the wastewater surveillance.
+Last week, 18 areas were still increasing for more than 6 days.

-Figure 3: The number of areas (among the 40 covered by the wastewater surveillance this week and the 42 normally considered), with positive alerting indicators (black) compared to the total number of areas considered every week in the wastewater surveillance (white).
-Latest results (last bar) are from April 06th 2022.
+Figure 3: The number of areas (among the 41 covered by the wastewater surveillance this week and the 42 normally considered), with positive alerting indicators (black) compared to the total number of areas considered every week in the wastewater surveillance (white).
+Latest results (last bar) are from April 13th 2022.
 The white bars represent the total number of areas considered every week in the wastewater surveillance.